Haneesh3768/Haneesh3768/README.md

-# 💫 About Me:
+# 💫 💻 About Me

 👋 Hey there!
-I’m Haneesh Reddy, a CS student and full-stack developer.
-I love building apps, solving coding challenges, and exploring new technologies.<br><br>🌱 Currently learning: AI/ML, advanced algorithms, microservices<br>💡 Passionate about: Web development, competitive programming<br>📫 Connect with me: https://www.linkedin.com/in/p-haneesh-reddy-51a383289/
+I’m Haneesh Reddy, a Computer Science student at KL University, passionate about turning ideas into impactful software.
+I’m a full-stack developer with hands-on experience in building real-world applications like a Campus Recruitment & Placement Tracking System, Bus Reservation System, and an Expense Tracker with Budgeting Features.

+🚀 Currently exploring:

+Advanced Data Structures and Algorithms (for competitive programming)

+Scalable System Design and Microservices

+🏆 Recent highlights:

+EX-183 Red Hat Certified Enterprise Application Developer

+AWS Cloud Practitioner CLF-C02

+💡 Passionate about:
+Web development, security operations, AI-driven innovation, and solving challenging algorithmic problems.

 ## 🌐 Socials: